 Does your scratchboard technique hold you back from any spontaneity in your work?
 How tight are the compositions before you start a piece?

 When I’m working for strongly art-directed client work, I make sure my rough is as tight as it can be before starting on the scratchboard, because it’s much harder to make major changes then.
 When I’m working on more personal work, or work that can be a bit looser, I tend to improvise a lot on the scratchboard.

-Did you approach Black Dragon Press with concept, or were they looking for someone to take on a music based series?
+Did you approach Black Dragon Press with the concept, or were they looking for someone to take on a music-based series?

 James (Park of Black Dragon Press) offered to let me do a more personal series alongside my other releases for Black Dragon Press and I suggested the music series idea.
 I’m very grateful that James is open to exploring themes outside the pop-culture canon.

 You’ve acted as art director for a handful of prints for Black Dragon.
 Is that a new role for you?
 Do you enjoy being on the other side of things, guiding the work from the client-side?

 It is my first-time art directing and so far it’s been really fun.
 There’s a lot of emailing involved, which is less fun, but getting to commission and collaborate with some of my favorite artists and seeing the piece from start to finish is very rewarding.
 I try to give the artists I hire as much freedom as possible and so far they’ve done nothing but spectacular work.